Social Media Risks in Healthcare

 Ensure HIPAA Training Includes Social Media

-Beginning with new employee orientation, staff members need to receive education about patient privacy and confidentiality.
+Beginning with new-employee orientation, staff members need education on patient privacy and confidentiality.
 This education must include social media and how posting protected health information on social media sites violates patient privacy and HIPAA.
 Employees should be provided with examples of the types of posts that would be violations of patient confidentiality.

-Staff should be reminded of their responsibility to notify their supervisor if they become aware of social media violations by other employees.
+Staff should be reminded of their responsibility to notify their supervisor or compliance officer if they become aware of social media violations by other employees.
 Organizations should develop a process for staff to report inappropriate activity on social media.

 Resources